[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 그럼 시작할게요!

-However, Koreans are aware of the slight difference in the pronunciations, so if you don’t master this, some Koreans may not understand what you are saying.
+However, Koreans are aware of the slight difference in pronunciations, so if you don’t master this, some Koreans may not understand what you are saying.

 So let’s get it right.